 At St Joseph's we are committed to offering an inclusive curriculum to ensure the best possible progress for all our pupils, whatever their needs or abilities.

 Who is the SEND Co-ordinator?

-Our SENCo is Sinead O’Gorman and is supported by the SEND link Governor, Kate Howells, who monitors SEND provision throughout our school.
+Our SENCo is Sinead O’Gorman and is supported by the SEND link Governor, Marie Morris, who monitors SEND provision throughout our school.

 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 Children with SEND are identified by one of three routes:

 - Class teachers are continually aware of children’s learning.
 If they find that a child, as recommended by the 2014 Code of Practice, is making less than expected progress, given their age and individual circumstances, they will seek to identify a cause.
 They will be looking at progress which: